mhalittokluoglu/doc_scanner_gui_python/README.md

 FOR LINUX:

-DEPENDENCIES

-imagemagick poppler-utils opencv-python tk-python

-$ sudo apt install imagemagick

-$ sudo apt install poppler-utils

-$ sudo apt install python3-opencv
+You can create a virtualenv

-$ sudo apt install python3-tk
+$ sudo apt install virtualenv

-or $ pip3 install opencv-python
+$ virtualenv env1

+This will create a virtual python environment

+$ source env1/bin/activate

+Now navigate to Linux Folder

-$ pip3 install tk
+$ pip install -r requirements.txt

-In order to start the program run the scanner.py
+After the installation you can run the program:

+$ python scanner_program.py

+and for th_images:

-$ python3 scanner.py
+$ python th_images.py

+FOR WINDOWS:

+You can create a virtualenv and do the same things in Windows directory.

+Alternatively,  you can run the executable file directly from Win_executable directory.
+You do not need to install python for running exe files.